What does the company name Evoy stand for?

 This is fully dependent on the boat and the size of the system that you put in it.
 However, with today’s battery technology you can expect between 25 to 50 nautical miles at a planing hull speed.
 At a slower speed, below hull speed (approximately 5 knots for a 25-footer), this range can be quadrupled.
 At Evoy, we aim to offer a 25 nautical mile range at a 25 knots speeds and a 100 nautical mile range at 5 knots.

 What is ICE?

-ICE stands for an internal combustion engine, which is what the majority of marine inboard and outboard engines consist of.
+ICE stands for an Internal Combustion Engine.
+The majority of marine inboard and outboard engines are ICE.

 When will Evoy deliver to my country?